michaelzheng67/create-table-script/README.md

 Example Usage:

 Pretend we wanted to recreate this table in plaintext:

 ![Screenshot 2024-11-16 at 1 36 38 PM](https://github.com/user-attachments/assets/2229c7e5-5686-4cf9-b271-33b8127e55ab)

-We would first call on the script including a comma-separated string of header titles ` python3 create_table.py "Age,Education,Marital Status, Gender, Political Party" `
+We would first call on the script including a comma-separated string of header titles \n ` python3 create_table.py "Age,Education,Marital Status, Gender, Political Party" `

-Then we just enter in the data each time the script asks us for it `
+Then we just enter in the data each time the script asks us for it \n `
 Column values for Age: 49,25,31,45,59,29,54,42,34,53,35,21 Column values for Education: Bachelors,HS-grad,HS-grad,Bachelors,HS-grad,HS-grad,HS-grad,Bachelors,HS-grad,HS-grad,HS-grad,HS-grad